5l1v3r1/Win32.-d0t-niX.C2/README.md

 # N0T-iLLerka.X [.niX]

+# This Project is DEAD
+The idea itself was "DOA" and thats for reasons..\
+The Malware itself doesn't make any sense, it's simply not what it should have been.

 A C/C++ (MSVC) recreation off the original Win32.VB.Illerka.C Virus by [Michael [APFX]](https://www.youtube.com/channel/UCDo-73OtSjnMKVIEidGu2Xw) (AppleFanXXX)

 Demonstration-Video of the Original:\